MaDHouSe79/mh-parkinglite/README.md

 - 👉 If you want to use the F5 button, you must add it to your /binds and add on F5 the word "park"

-## ⚙️ Settings
-- 👉 Change the max cars that can park in the world space, change the amount from Config.Maxcarparking in the config.lua file.
-- 👉 Vip users can be added in shared/config.lua => Config.VipPlayers = {} only if you use the vip option.
-- 👉 Knowledge of programming and use your brains cause i'am not going to help you install this mod, cause it's very easy to do.

 ## 💯 What i recommend for using this mod
-- 👉 I recommend to use this mod only for vip players or for players who are most online on you server.
 - 👉 Try not to spawn too many vehicles in world space, this can cause issues and hiccups.
 - 👉 It is also recommended to have a good computer/server to use this mod, cause you will need it.
-- 👉 To keep the server nice and clean for everyody, use this system only for vip players.

 ## 💯 I tested this mod on a computer/server with the following settings